 Below you'll see a list of the best colleges and universities to study Computer Information Systems.
 Our ranking methodology takes into account education quality, average earnings of graduates, accreditation, and several other relevant factors.

 The best school in the United States for Computer Information Systems is New Jersey Institute of Technology.
-16.5% of undergraduate students at New Jersey Institute of Technology are cis majors.
+New Jersey Institute of Technology offers graduate degrees in cis for those interested in an advanced degree.
 Newark, New Jersey is an ideal setting for young people who get pleasure from the busy urban lifestyle.

 It's difficult to beat Georgia Institute of Technology - Main Campus if you wish to pursue Computer Information Systems as a major.
-This is quite a common major at Georgia Tech, with 10.7% of undergraduate students signed up for it.
+A popular choice for undergrads, there are roughly 458 learners studying this degree at Georgia Tech.
 The setting in a large urban center is great for young people seeking ample choices for networking, excitement, and exploration.

 Every student who is interested in Computer Information Systems needs to check out University of Pennsylvania.
 University of Pennsylvania offers graduate degrees in cis for those interested in an advanced degree.
 University of Pennsylvania is among the largest schools in Pennsylvania.